tahaasif10/Portfolio/README.md

 # 💻 My First Developer Portfolio

-This is the first portfolio website I ever built — it may not be super professional, but I'm proud of how far I’ve come!
-It showcases my skills, a few notable projects, and provides a brief overview of me as a developer.
+This is the first portfolio website I ever built — it aint that professional, but its the best i made as a newbie!
+It showcases my html css and js skills, a few notable projects, and provides a brief overview of me as a developer.

 ## 🔧 What I Used